Nine of the best players to never win a cap: Arteta, Di Canio, Bruce

 Scottish football was certainly much stronger in the 70s and 80s, but it seems inconceivable that a player who captained Nottingham Forest to consecutive European Cup victories failed to appear for his country.

-It is all the stranger given McGovern, who was brought up in Hartlepool after moving away from Montrose aged seven, was inducted into the Scottish Football Hall of Fame last year.
+It is all the stranger given McGovern, who was brought up in Hartlepool after moving away from Montrose aged seven, was inducted into the Scottish Football Hall of Fame in 2018.

 One of several excellent Italian goalkeepers who were unfortunate enough to have to compete with Gianluigi Buffon at international level.

-Cudicini was considered one of the best stoppers in the Premier League during his spell as Chelsea’s No.1 in the early-2000s, yet he earned just a solitary call-up – that’s as many times as Joe Lewis has been called up to the England squad.
+Cudicini was considered one of the best stoppers in the Premier League during his spell as Chelsea’s No.1 in the early-2000s, yet he earned just a solitary call-up – that’s as many times as Joe Lewis was called up to the England squad.

 Like Italy, Germany are also renowned for the wealth of their goalkeeping talent, and Klos’ misfortune is a prime example.